Yandex Cloud

 # The macros enclosed in curly brackets in the template may contain the metadata keys ({_host}) as well as built-in functions ({$file('test-file')}).

-# If the metadata key is not found at the message level (in the message section), a search for the key will be conducted through the session metadata.
+# If the metadata key is not found at the message level (in the `message` section), a search for the key will be conducted through the session metadata.

-# If the key is not found at the session level, the default value, `({_host|default_host})`, will be used.
+# If the key is not found at the session level, the default value `({_host|default_host})` will be used.
 If no default value is set, an empty string will be used.

-# Below are some template examples.
+# Below are some such template examples.

 message: # optional, not set by default

-# Output example: 'Nov 27 21:03:24 test-host test-app:test_payload'.
+# Result example: 'Nov 27 21:03:24 test-host test-app:test_payload'.

 # The timestamp uses the strftime format (http://man7.org/linux/man-pages/man3/strftime.3.html).